AdobeDocs/experience-manager-cloud-service.en/help/edge/wysiwyg-authoring/repoless-msm.md

 ### Update AEM Site Configurations {#update-aem-configurations}

 [Configurations](/help/implementing/developing/introduction/configurations.md) can be thought of as workspaces that can be used to gather groups of settings and their associated content for organizational purposes.
-When you create a site in AEM a configuration is automatically created for it.
+When you create a site in AEM, a configuration is automatically created for it.

 You generally want to share certain content between sites such as:

 * Templates created from content in the blueprint
 * Content Fragment models, persisted, queries etc.

-We can create additional configurations to facilitate such sharing.
+You can create additional configurations to facilitate such sharing.
 For the wknd use case, we would need configurations for the following paths.

 ```text
 /content/wknd